 - Senior Research Fellow

-Charles Blahous is a senior research fellow at the Mercatus Center at George Mason University.
-He currently serves as one of the two public trustees for the Social Security and Medicare Programs.
-Specializing in domestic economic policy, his primary research interests include retirement security, with an emphasis on Social Security and employer-provided defined benefit pensions, as well as federal fiscal policy, entitlements, demographic change, and health care reform.
+Charles Blahous is the director of the Spending and Budget Initiative and a senior research fellow at the Mercatus Center at George Mason University.
+He specializes in domestic economic policy and retirement security (with an emphasis on Social Security), as well as federal fiscal policy, entitlements, and health care programs.

-Dr. Blahous received his PhD in computational quantum chemistry from the University of California at Berkeley and his AB from Princeton University, where he won the McKay Prize in Physical Chemistry.
+Blahous received his PhD in computational quantum chemistry from the University of California at Berkeley and his BA from Princeton University.